caodong123/caodong123/README.md

 #### 🌱 Things I am currently working on:

 - Completing my Bachelor's Degree in Computer Science
-- Successfully applying to a satisfactory school
+- Successfully applying to a satisfactory school (----> NEU)
 - Learn about artificial intelligence
 - Keep learning more new and interesting techniques